Jrogbaaa/The-Way/README.md

 ## Recent Updates (July/August 2024)

+- **Text-to-Image Generator & Models Page Restructure**: Added a standard Text-to-Image generator (using SDXL) to the Storyboard Creator page.
+Restructured the main Models page (`/models`) to separate models into "Standard Models" (Text-to-Image, Image-to-Video) and "Custom Trained Models" (Cristina, Jaime, Bea) sections for clarity.
 - **UI Consistency & Model Images**: Unified the header styling (title font, color gradient, container rounding) between the Gallery and Creator Gallery pages for a more consistent look and feel.
 Updated the preview images for the Bea, Cristina, and Jaime models on the Creator Gallery page with new provided photos.
 - **Gallery Upload and Display Enhancements**: Improved the gallery functionality with several key updates:
   - Added robust image upload to Supabase storage with proper authentication